What is autism?

 Can young children tolerate/accept acupuncture treatment?

 The prospect of needles may be scary to some children.
 However, it is important to know that acupuncture needles are very, very thin.
 In fact, the scalp needles are about one fourth size of the smallest syringe needle used for vaccines.
 Therefore, you will barely feel it.
 It is suggested that children bring a favorite toy, blanket, or iPad to help distract themselves from the needles.
 After a few sessions, most children will become accustomed to the treatment.
+We have also developed several quick needle techniques which can make the treatment more smoothly.

 What we do to help Autistic Children—the course for treatment